Rosa-Kang/mernstack-blog/README.md

 </span>

-### Dependancy
+### Dependency

 ##Server side##
-npm i body-parser : to POST request npm i cors : Cross Origin Resource Sharing : a middleware to Connect/ Express npm i express : a framework for creating the Routing of our application npm i mongoose : to creat models of our POST npm i nodemon : auto reset the server npm i bcryptjs jsonwebtoken
+npm i body-parser : to POST request npm i cors : Cross Origin Resource Sharing : a middleware to Connect/ Express npm i express : a framework for creating the Routing of our application npm i mongoose : to create models of our POST npm i nodemon : auto reset the server npm i bcryptjs jsonwebtoken